VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 `second == 1`, `expected == 6`.
 The second time the test runs `first == 7`,
 `second == 3`, `expected == 20`.

-If run normally, we'll see 4 `.`, one for each passed varient of the test.
+If run normally, we'll see 4 `.`, one for each passed variant of the test.
 If run in **verbose** mode, pytest will try to name the tests with something that makes sense, for the first test appending `[2-1-6]` to the test name.
 If we want the **verbose** mode name to be more descriptive, we can use